ChuiwenLi/crcns-pvc7-cl5th/README.md

 Install the project in development mode by running `python setup.py develop`.
 If you use notebooks, this will ensure that you can access your modules.

 Edit this file to describe your actual project.

+## Project Description

+Experiment Description:

+This mouse received an injection of AAV1.Syn.Flex.GCaMP6s.WPRE lot CS0215 designed by the GENIE Project, Janelia Farms, and produced by the University of Pennsylvania Vector Core on postnatal day 36 (P36).
+The mouse then received surgery for head-plate implantation and a craniotomy for glass window placement over visual cortex at P59.
+A metal head-plate was cemented to the skull and a 5 mm circular craniotomy was made.
+Two 5 mm and one 8 mm circular glass cover slips were glued together and fitted into the craniotomy.
+The 8 mm coverslip rested against the surface of the skull and was cemented in place.

+The mouse was handled and habituated to head-fixation and the imaging rig for 3 weeks before experiments began.
+During the example experiment, the animal was permitted to run on a freely-rotating disc while visual stimuli were presented to the eye contralateral to the imaged region.
+Visual stimuli and software for tracking the eye and motion of the mouse were created in Python.
+Stimuli consisted of drifting sinusoidal gratings presented at 80% contrast shown in random order for all permutations of 5 spatial frequencies (SF), 5 temporal frequencies (TF), and 8 orientations (0° to 315° in 45° steps).
+Stimuli were presented 8 times each, full-field, for 3 seconds with a mean luminance inter-stimulus-interval of 2 seconds on an LCD monitor spanning 60° in elevation and 130° in azimuth.
+The mouse’s eye was positioned 22 cm away from the center of the monitor.
+Image data were acquired using a custom built two-photon microscope with resonant and galvo scanners, and a MaiTai femtosecond laser (Spectra-Physics) at 910 nm.
+Images were collected at approximately 30 Hz with 512 lines per frame.
+The image area is approximately 300 micrometers below the pia, which corresponds to layer 4 in the windowed adult mice.